stigmergic/no-cms/docs/general_architecture_notes.md

         > Jenkins is the leading open source automation server.
 Built with Java, it provides hundreds of plugins to support building, testing, deploying and automation for virtually any project.

-- Gulp - Streaming build system
+- Gulp - Streaming build system (used for development and deployment)
     - Babel ES6
     - browserSync
     - browserify

 - can be deployed to EC2 or Heroku (or most anywhere else! - if you buy the Koolaid)